Jump to content

 The Snort Cheat Sheet covers:

-Sniffer mode, Packet logger mode, and NIDS mode operation Snort rules format Logger mode command line options NIDS mode options Alert and rule examples11 downloads
+Sniffer mode, Packet logger mode, and NIDS mode operation Snort rules format Logger mode command line options NIDS mode options Alert and rule examples

 Updated